ERP Administrator - IT-Online

-Our client is looking for an ERP Administrator to join their dynamic team.
-Will be responsible for scoping, development, deployment and management of all information systems in the company, (including ERP system).
+Our client is currently recruiting for an ERP Administrator to join our team.

+Their team is responsible for scoping, development, deployment and management of all information systems in the company, (Including their ERP system).

+- Must be Matriculated, Bachelor’s Degree in Computer Science, Information Systems, or a related field

 Main responsibilities:

-- To provide technical support, implementation and customization, configuration, administration, and maintenance of predominantly our ERP System but also various other software systems.
+- To provide technical support, implementation and customization, configuration, administration, and maintenance of predominantly their ERP System but also various other software systems.

 - Evaluate and administrate the data quality of the system, manage and document the system processes to ensure the integrity of the data